OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-055.md

 ## Psalm 55:22

-> Cast your burden upon the Lord and He will sustain you;
+> Cast your burden upon the Lord and He will uphold you;
-> He will never allow the righteous to be shaken.
+> He will never permit the righteous to be moved.

 ## Psalm 55:23

 > But You, God, will bring them down to the pit of destruction;
 > Men of bloodshed and deceit will not live out half their days.

-> But I will trust in You.
+> But I will place my trust in You.